-- 1) Conduct bathymetric surveys at the entrances of the Spillway ladder, Cabot ladder, Station No. 1 intake and Cabot intake.
+- Map bathymetric data for the entrances of the Spillway ladder, Cabot ladder, Station No. 1 intake and Cabot intake.
 FirstLight is not proposing CFD modeling at the Gatehouse ladder as such modeling was recently completed (Alden, February 2012).
 The Alden report summarizing CFD modeling at the Gatehouse ladder can be found in Appendix F; - 2) Develop three-dimensional CFD models of: - a.
-The power canal in front of the Station No. 1 powerhouse intakes - b.
-The power canal in front of the Cabot Station powerhouse intakes - c.
-The Cabot fishway entrance d.
-The spillway fishway entrance
+The power canal in front of the Station No. 1 powerhouse intakes; - b.
+The power canal in front of the Cabot Station powerhouse intakes; - c.
+The Cabot fishway entrance; and

-- 3) Execute production runs (flow scenarios) to understand and evaluate the hydraulics of current (existing) conditions and any changes to: - a.
+- d.
+The spillway fishway entrance39 - 3) Execute production runs (flow scenarios) to understand and evaluate the hydraulics of current (existing) conditions and any changes to: - a.
 Fishway attraction flows; - b.
 Turbine operations; and - c.
-Spill gate operations - 4) Develop a series of velocity maps at select discharges.
-Relative to upstream passage, the CFD modeling will show approach velocities and flow fields that may create a response in fish; - 5) The CFD modeling will be coupled with the telemetry study and passage counts to understand which conditions are preferable for guiding migrating fish to the entrances; and - 6) With respect to downstream passage, the CFD modeling will provide information on velocities and flow fields in front of the powerhouse intake.
-At Cabot, the results will indicate whether fish are directed to the surface bypass weir.
+Emergency spill and log sluice gates - 4) Develop a series of velocity maps at select discharges.
+Relative to upstream passage, the CFD modeling will show approach velocities and flow fields that may create a response in fish; - 5) The CFD modeling will be coupled with the telemetry study and passage counts to understand which conditions are preferable for guiding migrating fish to the entrances; and - 6) With respect to downstream passage, the CFD modeling will provide information on velocities and flow fields in front of the powerhouse intakes.
+At Cabot, the goal is to obtain results that will indicate whether fish are directed to the surface bypass weir.
 At Station No. 1 the goal is to have a better understanding of velocity in front of the powerhouse intake.